-But the Fear Monster is what has hamstringed my business for far too long and the hardest thing I’ve done is flicked the little b*astard off my shoulder and said NO way more often.
+But the Fear Monster is what has stifled my business for far too long and the hardest thing I’ve done is flicked the little bugger off my shoulder and said NO way more often.
 The crazy thing is, better projects always fall into place as soon as I do.

 Don’t Forget to Make a Life:

 Are you a real “go-getter?”
 Yeah, me too.
 I’ve always been blessed with the ability to self-manage and self-motivated.
 But that is a double-edged sword since sometimes I don’t seem to know when to STOP.
 I left my 9-5 Abyss of a Job five years ago because I couldn’t bear missing a huge chunk of my kids’ life and I couldn’t stand having to beg and negotiate to take time off when I needed to.
 The windowless-box-of-an-office was sucking the life from me and I craved nature and feeling the sun on my skin.
 Fast forward to the last 12 months and I find myself in my home-box-of-an-office (with TWO windows!) still craving nature and the sensation of the sun on my skin.
 This time this lack was 100% my own fault.